dansil2301/BasicStockPricePrediction/README.md

 ### Key Findings

 - Technical indicators alone can produce a modest but measurable directional signal on NVIDIA stock.
+- Logistic Regression confirmed that the relationship between technical indicators 30-day price direction is not linearly separable.
 - Ensemble and gradient-boosted models outperform the linear baseline, consistent with the literature.
+Modest performance of ~0.59 AUC for the best model suggests that some structure exists in the data but its not enough for trading use.
+- ATR_pct is consistently ranked as the most important feature across all three models despite being a volatility indicator rather than a directional one, this suggests that our models were partly learning volatility regions.
+High ATR regimes in 2021-2024 test window correlated with upward movement due to the AI Boom.
+- Volume_Ratio was identified as the weakest feature across all three models.
+This is likely because relative volume loses discriminative power over a 30-day horizon.
 - ROC-AUC is the most appropriate primary metric for this task; accuracy and F1 can be misleading under class imbalance.
-- Feature reduction based on importance can improve generalisation even when it lowers raw accuracy.
+- Feature reduction based on importance for tree-based models can improve model generalisation even when it lowers raw accuracy.
 - Class imbalance requires explicit handling; ignoring it biases models toward the majority class.
+XGBoost addressed it through a dedicated weight correction parameter, reducing its positive class bias.
-- Strict time-series validation is essential — any shuffling or look-ahead produces inflated and non-reproducible results.
+- Strict time-series validation is essential.
+Any data shuffling or look-ahead produces inflated and non-reproducible results.
+  The temporal nature of the data needs to be preserved to avoid any leakages, as this can impact real trading performance.
+- From a societal perspective, our findings reinforce the importance of validation in Financial ML.
+Models that disregard the temporal order or exploit unique market regimes can mislead investors and can cause poor trading decisions.
+Responsible deployment of such systems requires honest reporting of limitations and performance claims.

 ### Limitations

-- The dataset is restricted to a single equity (NVDA), limiting generalisability.
-- Technical indicators capture only price-based patterns; macroeconomic and sentiment signals are excluded.
-- Short historical coverage may not include diverse market regimes.
+- The most significant limitation is single-asset scope.
+NVDA experienced an extraordinary AI-driven bull run during the test period
+  2021-2024.
+This creates a unique environment which limits generalisability to other equities and market conditions.
+- Our features are only based on price-volume data and the model lacks awareness of the macroeconomics, company fundamentals and news.
+- Despite 25 years of data, the 2021–2024 test period is unique due to the AI Boom.
+Our models trained on historical data have no mechanism to predict such shifts.
+This limits the feasibility of test-AUC score as a forward looking estimate of performance.
+- Predicting Price Up/Down treats a 1% gain same as a 30% gain, in practise these are completely different outcomes.
+A model which catches a lot of tiny ups but misses the big moves can be less reliable as a trading tool.
 - A 30-day horizon is one of many possible choices; results may differ substantially at other horizons.

 ### Future Work

-- Incorporating macroeconomic features (e.g., interest rates, sector indices) or sentiment signals (e.g., news NLP) as additional inputs
+- Incorporating macroeconomic features (e.g., interest rates, sector rotation) or sentiment signals (e.g., news NLP) as additional inputs.
 - Testing alternative forecast horizons (5-day, 60-day)
-- Applying SHAP or permutation importance for deeper feature explainability
+- A multi-class model seperating big gains, noise and significant drops could prove more useful for real trading decisions.
+This can be revisited after incorporating data from more equities and market periods.
+- Walk-forward validation is something our models would benefit from.
+Retraining models on rolling windows and testing on successive periods would give a much more reliable estimate of real world performance than the single fixed test window used here.
 - Exploring LSTM or Transformer architectures as per Fischer & Krauss (2018)
-- Improving class balance with resampling techniques (SMOTE, undersampling)
 - Extending the pipeline to a multi-asset universe following the approach of Gu et al. (2020)

 ---